 I continue to take drugs for 9 months after surgery and have my PSA levels checked regularly.
 Studies have shown that for my risk profile, a PSA level <0.2 four years after surgery means an excellent chance of survival - 99% after 10 years and 98% after 15 years.
 I've got lots of things going in my favour and I've caught it early, so I'm hoping to be cured and make a full recovery.
 However, I'll be having my PSA levels checked regularly for the rest of my life.

 If you're unlucky enough to be diagnosed with prostate cancer, you're going to be freaked out.
 I was.
 However, my advice is try not to panic (easier said than done) and blindly accept the first thing you hear from your doctor.
 Everyone's different so do your research.
-Understand what's going on in your body, the different options available, risks and outcomes and only then decide what the right course of action is for you.
+Understand what's going on in your body, what stage you're at, the different options available, risks and outcomes and only then decide what the right course of action is for you.

 In the UK, about 17% of men develop prostate cancer and it kills about 12,000 each year, that's 32 men every day!
 However, there are things you can do to reduce your risk factors.
 Unfortunately.
 I've done everything right and I've still got it, so it doesn't always hold true.